jirheee/CS492-Team-Project/Server/README.md

 ```
 cs492i-api-server  | standard_init_linux.go:228: exec user process caused: no such file or directory cs492i-api-server exited with code 0
 ```
-in the middle, your `entrypoint.sh` is likely the culprit.
+somewhere in the middle, your `entrypoint.sh` is likely the culprit.

 ## After understanding more about Docker

 ### Consistent Database (Don't delete the volume!)
-To retain database after clsing and cleaning up the server, run
+To retain database after closing and cleaning up the server, run
 ```
 docker-compose down
 ```